 I opted for saving money on this one so, I raided my fabric stash, hit up a thrift store, and set to work.
 I told myself the goal was to save money so accuracy would be sacrificed, but in the end, I couldn’t help myself and ended up going for accuracy anyway.

 This will not include building Kena’s staff or necklace!
-I will make a separate post and a youtube video for that!
+For how I made my necklace and staff, check out Part II!

 Items I Bought